Picture of Joseph F. Murphy, Jr.

 Judge Murphy’s litigation practice concluded in 1984, when he was appointed to the Circuit Court for Baltimore County.

-He has taught Evidence at University of Baltimore School of Law since 1974, and Trial Practice at the University of Maryland School Of Law since 1981.
-He is the author of the Maryland Evidence Handbook, the fourth edition of which was published in 2010.
+In addition to his active practice at Silverman Thompson, Judge Murphy teaches Evidence at University of Baltimore School of Law and Trial Practice at the University of Maryland School Of Law.
+He is the author of the Maryland Evidence Handbook.

 Professional & Bar Association Memberships